Solar panel loans & finance UK: what are your options?

 Sunsave Plus is also an investment in a cash-generating asset – your solar & battery system will immediately start saving you money on your energy bills, and make you additional income from all the electricity you export to the grid.

 In many cases, your energy bill savings and export income will exceed your fixed monthly payments, meaning the loan actually results in a net saving – an instant, clear return on your investment.
-To read all about Sunsave Plus customers who are saving money, check out our collection of customer stories.
+To read all about Sunsave Plus customers who are saving money, check out our reviews page.

 What’s more, Sunsave Plus is flexible, allowing you to make a full or partial early repayment at any point with no penalties.
 In the case of a partial early repayment, this will reduce your subscription term and keep your monthly fee the same.